happi/theBeamBook/README.md

 A complete copy of the license can be found [here](LICENSE).

-# A short history of the book
+# A short and personal history of the book

 I, Erik Stenman (Happi), started writing this book back in 2013.
 At first I was thinking of self publishing the book on my blog,